Welcome to our Photoshop in 60 Seconds series, in which you can learn a Photoshop skill, feature, or technique in just a minute!

 Since Adobe Photoshop CS5, we’ve had the tool Content-Aware, which can be used in lots of forms.

-The Spot Heal brush will let you remove imperfections or unwanted aspects from a photo quickly and smoothly by sampling the area around your brush and using it to colour over the problem.
+The Spot Heal Brush will let you remove imperfections or unwanted aspects from a photo quickly and smoothly by sampling the area around your brush and using it to color over the problem.

 Content Aware Fill can recreate in missing aspects of a photograph based on the rest of your selection.
 It is powerful, but best used for less detailed or obvious areas like grass or the sea.

-This is part of a new series of quick video tutorials on Tuts+.
-We’re aiming to introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
-Let us know in the comments what you thought of this video and what else you’d like to see explained in 60 seconds!
+This is part of a series of quick video tutorials on Envato Tuts+ in which we introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
+Let us know in the comments what you thought of this video and what else you'd like to see explained in 60 seconds!